 The West Coast District Health Board (DHB) is one of 20 DHBs established under the New Zealand Public Health and Disability Act in 2011.
-Established as vehicles for the public funding and provision of health and disability services, each DHB is categorised as a Crown Agent under the Crown Entities Act and is accountable to the Minister of Health.
+Each DHB is designated as a Crown Agent under the Crown Entities Act 2004 and is responsible to the Minister of Health for a geographically defined population.

-This Annual Plan has been prepared to meet the requirements of the New Zealand Public Health and Disability Act, Crown Entities Act, relevant sections of the Public Finance Act and in line with the expectations of the Minister of Health.
+This Statement of Intent (incorporating the Statement of Performance Expectations) has been prepared to meet the requirements of both governing Acts and the relevant sections of the Public Finance Act.
+It sets out the DHB's long-term goals and objectives and describes what the DHB intends to achieve in 2015/16 in terms of improving the health of its population and delivering on the expectations of the Ministry of Health.

-The Plan sets out the goals and objectives of the West Coast DHB and describes what the DHB intends to achieve in terms of improving the health of its population and ensuring the sustainability of the health system.
-The Plan also contains service and financial forecast information for the current year 2015/16 and three subsequent out-years: 2016/17 to 2018/19.
+The Statement of Intent also contains financial forecast information for the current and three subsequent years: 2016/17, 2017/18 and 2018/19.

-Sections of the Annual Plan are extracted to form the Statement of Intent and Statement of Performance Expectations, which are presented to Parliament.
-These are used at the end of the year to compare the DHB's planned and actual performance.
-Audited results are presented in the DHB's Annual Report.
+The Statement of Intent is extracted from the DHB's Annual Plan and presented to Parliament as a separate public accountability document.
+It is used at the end of every year to compare the DHB's planned performance with actual performance.
+The audited results are then presented in the DHB's Annual Report.

-The Minister of Health has been very clear in setting his annual expectations for 2015/16 that DHBs must focus on integration and strong clinical leadership.
-The West Coast DHB has made a clear commitment to a 'whole of system' approach to planning and service delivery.
-Clinically led local and regional alliances are vehicles for implementing system change and improving health outcomes.
-This includes the Healthy West Coast District Alliance and the South Island Regional Alliance.
+The West Coast DHB has made a strong commitment to an integrated health system with joint planning and service delivery.
+Clinically led local and regional alliances are redesigning the way we provide health services, implementing system change and improving health outcomes.
+These collaborative partnerships include the West Coast Alliance, the South Island Regional Alliance and transalpine arrangements with the Canterbury DHB.

-In line with this approach, the actions outlined in this Annual Plan present a picture of the joint commitment and activity that will be delivered by the West Coast DHB and its Alliance partners to improve the health of the West Coast community and deliver against the expectations of Government.
+In line with this approach, the goals outlined in this document present a picture of the joint commitment between the West Coast DHB and the West Coast Primary Health Organisation (as partners in the West Coast Alliance), along with the contribution of other local healthcare partners and the Canterbury DHB, to improve the health of our community and deliver the expectations of Government.

-The West Coast DHB also has Māori Health Action Plan and Public Health Action Plan for 2015/16, both of which are companion documents to this Annual Plan.
-These Plans set out further actions and activity to improve population health and reduce inequalities in health status and outcomes.
-Both of these documents are available on the DHB website: www.westcoastdhb.health.nz.
+The West Coast DHB also has Māori Health and Public Health Action Plans for 2015/16, both of which (along with this Statement of Intent) are companion documents to the Annual Plan.
+All of these documents are available on the West Coast DHB website: www.wcdhb.org.nz.

-In signing this Annual Plan, we are satisfied that it accurately represents the intentions and commitments of the West Coast DHB and the wider Coast health system.
-Together, we will continue to strive to make real gains and improvements in the health of our population.
+In signing this Statement of Intent, we are satisfied that it represents the intentions and commitments of the West Coast DHB and West Coast Health Alliance for the period 1 July 2015 to 30 June 2019.

+Together, we will continue to demonstrate real gains and improvements in the health of the West Coast population.

-Peter Ballantyne CHAIR / WEST COAST DHB
+Peter Ballantyne CHAIR | WEST COAST DHB